jefffhaynes/XBee/README.md

 ###Quick Start###

-Simple example with a coordinator on COM3 and an arbitrary number of end devices that we're going to configure and monitor for sampling.
+Here is a simple example with a coordinator on COM3 and an arbitrary number of end devices that we're going to configure and monitor for sampling.

+<strong>Note that the connected XBee must be in API mode</strong>

 ```C#
 var controller = new XBeeController();